arvigeus/AZ-204/Questions/Blob Storage.md

 ---

-Question: You're building an ASP.Net Core app to interact with Azure Blob containers using Azure AD and role-based access.
+Question: You're building an ASP.Net Core app to interact with Azure Blob containers using Entra ID and role-based access.
 What permission should you set for the Azure Storage API?

 - [ ] `User.Read`
 - [ ] `User.Write`